Rams snap skid by beating Falcons 37-10 as Ryan hurts ankle

 Atlanta’s frustrations showed in a third-quarter fight between running back Devonta Freeman and Donald that led to Freeman’s ejection.
 The two locked up after Ryan’s pass off Mohamed Sanu’s hands was intercepted by Cory Littleton deep in Atlanta territory with the Rams leading 20-3.

-Freeman had his hands on Donald’s facemask before throwing a punch at the much bigger Donald, which appeared to make little if any contact.
+Freeman had his hands on Donald’s facemask before throwing a punch at the much bigger defensive tackle, which appeared to make little if any contact.
 Umpire Terry Killens finally pulled Freeman away from Donald, taking Freeman to the ground in an apparent unintentional body slam before quickly helping Freeman to his feet.

 Each player drew unnecessary roughness penalties, and Freeman was tossed for throwing the punch.